rkumar/rbcurse-tutorial/md/table.md

       t << [4, 6]
       listbox.list(t.render)

 In this example, a header has been supplied for the Tabular.
-TODO what does heading do here?
+The header results in a separator being printed after the header.

     file = "data/tasks.csv"
     lines = File.open(file,'r').readlines